Koredotcom/docs/docs/xo/automation/use-cases/using-session-and-context-variables.md

         * `locked` – The user exceeded the maximum number of login attempts.
     * **UserContext.get(“jTitle”)** – The title of the user, if defined.
     * **UserContext.get(“orgId”)** – The organizational ID of the user account, if defined.
     * **UserContext.get(“customData”)** – Use this to pass user information to web channels, currently only for webSDK.
-For more information, see [Kore.ai Web SDK Tutorial](https://developer.kore.ai/docs/bots/sdks/kore-ai-web-sdk-tutorial/).
+For more information, click <a href="https://docsinternal-kore.github.io/docs/xo/app-settings/dev-tools/kore-ai-web-sdk-tutorial/" target="_blank">here</a>.
     * **UserContext.get(“identities”)** – Alternate user IDs, if defined.
         * `val` – The alternate ID
         * `type` – The type of alternate ID.